Murnau am Staffelsee: 20th century

 After the Second World War, the town was part of West Germany.
 In 1953 the trade association's accident clinic opened in the southeast of the town, and has since been regularly expanded.
 The Goethe Institute opened its gates in 1954, and in 1956 and in 1971 the barracks were occupied by the army again.
 Numerous country houses, including some villas and a sports hall, which was built by Emanuel von Seidl, were demolished in the 1960s and 70s.
 The Staffelsee high school was extended to a full school in 1967.
 On 1 July 1972 Murnau was separated from the administrative district of Weilheim and transferred to that of Garmisch-Partenkirchen.
 On 12 March 1979 the name of the municipality of Murnau was officially changed to Murnau am Staffelsee.

 In 1979 a youth centre was opened, and in 2006 it acquired its own building, the Erlhaus, named after its founder.
 In 1980 The Murnauer Moss became a nature reserve.
 In 1993 the Castle Museum opened.
 From 1998 to 2000 Murnau's historic centre underwent restoration.
 The redesigned Münterhaus reopened in 1999.
 In 2000 the pedestrian zone and the underground car park were inaugurated.

-Murnau is also a garrison location for the German army: it was a location of the 22nd Mountain Infantry Brigade 22; from 1981 the 22nd Armoured Infantry Brigade, and later the 22nd Tank Brigade which was part of the 1st Mountain Infantry Division in Garmisch-Partenkirchen.
-On 21 March 1993 this association was dissolved.

-Since 1966 Murnau has also accommodated a distance registration battalion.
-First founded as the mountain distant registration company 8 (1956) in Mittenwald, the mountain distant registration battalion 8 (later renamed as Gebirgsfernmeldelehrbataillon 8, afterwards Gebirgsstabsfernmeldelehrbataillon 8) moved to Murnau, where it has been stationed until 31 March 1994 in the former Kemmel barracks (named after a mountain in Belgium).

-On 1 April 1994 they moved to the substantially smaller but more modern Werdenfelser barracks on the northern edge of Murnau.
-Since the 1 January 1996 Murnau soldiers are represented regularly in international missions of the German army (IFOR, SFOR, EUFOR, FOX TERRIER TF, KFOR, ISAF).
-Initially, according to the structural plans of the army, the base Murnau should have been dissolved completely.

-In the end, only the driving school company was disbanded.
-Since the publication of the stationing concept in November 2004 there is a stable structure for the Werdenfelser barracks.

-In addition the 5th company of the 451th military police battalion and the Murnau medical unit are stationed in the Werdenfelser barracks.